timgurto/Hellas/doc/glossary.md

 # Glossary of ambiguous terms
 [Home](index.md)

-**action**, a timed pursuit, of which any user can be engaged in up to one.
+**action**, a timed endeavor, of which any user can be engaged in up to one.
 The actions are:
 * Gathering items from an appropriate object.
 When the time elapses, the object will yield a random item in a random quantity, and then disappear if empty.
 * Crafting an item, following a recipe.
 When the time elapses, the user loses the materials and gains the new product.
 * Constructing an object from an item.
 When the time elapses, the object appears in the world and the user loses the item.